 The bi-xenon headlights pierce the night with safe powerful beams shooting from lenses no bigger than a fat flashlight.
 At the rear, taillights combine with more-rounded contours to produce an almost elegant effect not unlike that of a Porsche.
 The dual exhaust outlets are tidily integrated with the rear fascia, and so is the rear spoiler with the aero package.

 The Nismo is only offered as a coupe, and it has several exterior modifications to give it higher-speed aerodynamics and more performance.
-The nose is cleaner and nearly 7 inches longer, with a prominent chin spoiler.
-The Nismo has wider sills, a rear bumper with a substantial diffuser, and taller spoiler.
+The nose is cleaner and nearly 7 inches longer, with a prominent chin spoiler, darkened to a titanium shade in 2014 The Nismo has wider sills, a rear bumper with a substantial diffuser, and taller spoiler.
 Its coefficient of drag drops to 0.29.
 The spoilers provide zero front lift and zero rear lift, working with the front bumper that smoothes the flow of air to the sides of the car while the rear spoiler rules the air from the roof to the rear hatch.

 The driving compartment is tidy, with a short shift lever with a good leather-wrapped knob at your grasp with the 6-speed manual; or alloy paddles sprouting from the steering column, with the 7-speed automatic.
 The long humped aluminum hood looks cool out the windshield.
-The row of three gauges perched on the center of the dashboard is a Z tradition, but they're oil temp, voltmeter and clock, and in a real driver's world they would be oil temp, water temp and oil pressure.
-Although, come to think of it, which do you look at more often: clock or oil pressure?
-Guess we're still purists.
+The row of three gauges perched on the center of the dashboard is a Z tradition; they're oil temp, voltmeter and clock.
+Racecars would have oil temp, water temp and oil pressure, and that would be cool.
+Although it's true you look at a clock more often.

 The instrument panel moves with the adjustable steering column, with the steering wheel spokes designed to provide a clear view.
 The gauges are big and clear, white on black with orange needles that look cool especially at night.
-A 9000-rpm tachometer sits dead center, 180-mph speedometer to the right, and an unusual aluminum-look circle at the left contains two rows of LEDs for water temp and fuel level: gimmicky but we've seen worse.
+A 9000-rpm tachometer sits dead center, with functional and useful shift lights.
+A 180-mph speedometer is to the right, and an unusual aluminum-look circle at the left contains two rows of LEDs for water temp and fuel level: gimmicky but we've seen worse.
 However, it lights up orange at night, and reflects in the windshield; we just wanted it to go away so we could be alone with the car.
 There's a small digital display with the usual info, including fuel range.